Ramifications of Re-Gaining Weight After FDL Surgery

 Revisions and Secondary Surgeries

 There are instances where a patient has regained massive weight that severely distorts the results of FDL surgery.
-In such cases, I recommend that the patient undergoes revision abdominoplasty to address the regained weight and improve the abdominal appearance.
-Revision surgery involves removing the additional skin, re-tightening the abdominal muscles, addressing complications, and improving aesthetic appearance of the abdomen.
+In such cases, revision abdominoplasty is a viable option.
+Revision surgery involves removing the additional skin and re-tightening the abdominal muscles.

 However, revision surgery poses higher risks of infection, scarring, and a long recovery compared to the primary procedure.
 It’s important to note that any successive surgery poses additional stress to the body and increases the risk of complications.
 Great care should be taken to avoid revision surgery, and a decision to follow this path should involve an experienced specialist surgeon.